Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Introduction

-Despite some pioneering numerical studies~\cite{1978SvA....22..129N,1979ApJ...232..670B,Novikov:1979hra}, it has only recently become possible to fully understand the mechanism of PBH formation with detailed spherically symmetric numerical simulations~\cite{Jedamzik:1999am,Shibata:1999zs,Hawke:2002rf,Musco:2004ak,Polnarev:2006aa,Musco:2008hv,Musco:2012au}, showing that cosmological perturbations can collapse to PBHs if their amplitude $\delta$ is larger than a certain threshold value $\delta_c$.
+Despite some pioneering numerical studies~\cite{1978SvA....22..129N,1979ApJ...232..670B,1979sgrr.work..173N}, it has only recently become possible to fully understand the mechanism of PBH formation with detailed spherically symmetric numerical simulations~\cite{Jedamzik:1999am,Shibata:1999zs,Hawke:2002rf,Musco:2004ak,Polnarev:2006aa,Musco:2008hv,Musco:2012au}, showing that cosmological perturbations can collapse to PBHs if their amplitude $\delta$, measured at horizon crossing, is larger than a certain threshold value $\delta_c$.
 This quantity was initially estimated with a simplified Jeans length argument in Newtonian gravity~\cite{Harada:2013epa}, obtaining $\delta_c \sim c_s^2$, where $c_s^2=1/3$ is the sound speed of the cosmological radiation fluid measured in units of the speed of light.

 This estimation was then refined generalizing the Jeans length argument within the theory of General Relativity, which gives $\delta_c\simeq0.4$ for a radiation dominated Universe~\cite{Harada:2013epa}.
-This analytical computation however does not take into account the non linear effects of pressure gradients, related to the particular shape of the cosmological perturbation collapsing, which require full numerical relativistic simulations.
+This analytical computation however does not take into account the non linear effects of pressure gradients, related to the particular shape of the collapsing cosmological perturbation, which require full numerical relativistic simulations.
 A recent detailed study has shown a clear relation between the value of the threshold $\delta_c$ and the initial curvature (or energy density) profile, with $0.4\leq \delta_c \leq 2/3$, where the shape is identified by a single parameter~\cite{Musco:2018rwt,Escriva:2019phb}.
-This range is reduced to $0.4\leq \delta_c \lesssim 0.6$ when the initial perturbations are computed from the primordial power spectrurm of cosmological perturbations~\cite{Musco:2020jjb}, because of the smoothing associated to very large peaks.
+This range is reduced to $0.4\leq \delta_c \lesssim 0.6$ when the initial perturbations are computed from the primordial power spectrum of cosmological perturbations~\cite{Musco:2020jjb}, because of the smoothing associated with very large peaks.

-All these spherical symmetric numerical simulations have considered the radiation Universe as isotropic, approximation which is well justified in the context of peak theory, where rare large peaks which collapse to form PBHs are expected to be quasi spherical~\cite{Bardeen:1985tr}.
+All of these spherically symmetric numerical simulations have considered the radiation Universe as isotropic, an approximation which is well justified in the context of peak theory, where rare large peaks which collapse to form PBHs are expected to be quasi spherical~\cite{Bardeen:1985tr}.
 However, it is very interesting to go beyond such assumptions and have a more realistic treatment of the gravitational collapse of cosmological perturbations.